 Let’s face it: there are a lot of churches and ministries vying for people’s attention out there.
-If your church is involved—but not invested—in growing a digital presence and social media skills, you might be wasting your time and investment.
+If your church is involved — but not invested — in growing a digital presence and social media skills, you might be wasting your time and investment.
 But social media offers so many perks and possibilities it would be foolhardy not to spend some time devoted to your social media channels.
-In fact, it might the secret weapon for struggling churches, or a great tool to boost your attendance for important holidays.
-If you can’t justify time spent on social media, I encourage you to consider the following ways your ministry might be missing out.
+In fact, it might be the secret weapon for struggling churches, or a great tool to boost your attendance for important holidays.
+If you can’t justify the time spent on social media, I encourage you to consider the following ways your ministry might be missing out.

 - SOCIAL MEDIA MIGHT BE THE FIRST PLACE PEOPLE FIND YOUR CHURCH

 Over 46 percent of church planters say that social media is their most effective method of outreach.
 Think about that for a second . . . out of all the possible outreach methods, almost half of today’s church plants are seeing a bigger return for time they invest into social media than anything else.
 So it isn’t like social media is competing with your website for the most visible digital channel; it’s competing with every method churches are using to draw attention to themselves.

 With a thoughtful church strategy for social engagement and some regular money devoted to advertising, you can create an awareness of your ministry and send people to your website where they can learn more.
 Plus, when you add the Facebook pixel to your site, you can retarget the people that Facebook has sent to your website.